polarlabsdev/target-starrocks/README.md

 **❗ This target includes workarounds for certain limitations in the `starrocks` Python connector, specifically concerning Iceberg table creation and VARCHAR length requirements.
 While these workarounds aim to provide a smoother experience, it's important to be aware of the underlying issues with the connector.
 For more details on the original connector issue, see [GitHub Issue #59463](https://github.com/StarRocks/starrocks/issues/59463).**

+**❗ The Meltano SDK generated Github Actions but we have not yet validated them and they remain commented out for the time being.**

 This target has been developed with the assumption that StarRocks is being used as a query engine for Apache Iceberg, leveraging a REST catalog.
 While this is the primary design consideration, the project is open to contributions.
 If you have a different use case or improvements, feel free to fork the repository and submit a pull request!

 ## Installation